visgence/teleceptor/README.md

 # Teleceptor Concepts

 ## Sensor
-The source location that posts data to the teleceptor station api.
+The source location that posts data to the Teleceptor station api.
 Base data must include the sensors uuid and the names for each input/output source.
 You can find example firmware and software in the SensorExamples folder.

 ## Datastream
 Datastreams connect sensors to readings.
 If a sensor should fail or need to be replaced, it's uuid will change however its stream and history should remain intact.
-They also serve as an orginazational tool for the front end.
+They also serve as an organizational tool for the front end.
-Datastreams are automatically created when a Sensor posts to the teleceptor station api.
+Datastreams are automatically created when a Sensor posts to the Teleceptor station api.

 ## Sensor Reading
-The raw value coming from a sensor attached to a timestamp of when the reading occured and the data stream that it is connected to.
+The raw value coming from a sensor attached to a timestamp of when the reading occurred and the data stream that it is connected to.

 In the teleceptor/api folder, you will find a more detailed guide on how the api works.